Phone: (919) 445-0215

 M.P.H., Health Care and Prevention Program, School of Public Health, University of North Carolina at Chapel Hill

 Dr. Samantha Meltzer-Brody, MD, MPH, is an Associate Professor and Director of the UNC Perinatal Psychiatry Program of the UNC Center for Women’s Mood Disorders.
 Her current clinical and research efforts are focused primarily on Perinatal Depression.
-She is the recipient of a five-year NIH Career Development Award, K23MH085165, to investigate psychophysiological and genetic models of postpartum depression (PPD) and has recently worked to establish an international postpartum depression genetics consortium (PACT).
-She is a coinvestigator on a newly awarded R01 investigating a biomarker signature of postpartum depression in African American women.
-In addition, her funded research has investigated the neuroendocrine (oxytocin, HPA stress axis), genetic and other biological markers of perinatal mood disorders in a cohort of women recruited during pregnancy and followed longitudinally in the postpartum period during lactation.
-She also studies maternal depression in high-risk groups including adolescent mothers, and mothers of children with neurodevelopment delays as well as investigating new treatment options for depression in perinatal women.
+She is currently funded by multiple NIH grants to investigate epidemiologic, genetic, and other biomarker models of postpartum depression (PPD) and has recently worked to establish an international postpartum depression genetics consortium (PACT).
+In addition, she is investigating novel treatment options for depression in perinatal women.
+Her funded research also investigates the neuroendocrine (oxytocin, HPA stress axis), genetic and other biological markers of perinatal mood disorders in a cohort of women recruited during pregnancy and followed longitudinally in the postpartum period during lactation.
+Dr. Meltzer-Brody also studies maternal depression in high-risk groups including adolescent mothers, and mothers of children with neurodevelopmental delays.

 Follow this link to: The UNC Center for Women's Mood Disorders